bmc-compuware/ispw-deploy/README.md

 # ispw-deploy

 The ispw-deploy action allows your GitHub Actions workflow to trigger a deploy in your instance of BMC Compuware ISPW on the mainframe.
-This action can be used in scenarios where your mainframe source is stored in git, or when you want your GitHub Actions workflow to operate on source that is already stored in ISPW.
+This action can be used in scenarios where your mainframe source is stored in Git, or when you want your GitHub Actions workflow to operate on source that is already stored in ISPW.

 ## Example usage